 - Optional: Decorate hot chocolate bombs using melted chocolate in a piping or sealable bag with the tip clipped and add sprinkles, hot chocolate mix, marshmallow bits or peppermints.

-- Chocolate – Wafers, chocolate chips or baking chocolate.
-White, milk or dark chocolate.
+- Chocolate – Wafers, chocolate chips, baking chocolate or chocolate bar chopped.
+White, milk, semi-sweet or dark chocolate.

 - Marshmallow Bits – Found in packages of marshmallow lovers or in a shaker near the ice cream at your grocer.